alexandre-mouysset/holbertonschool-shell/README.md

 #!/bin/bash
 grep -v bin /etc/passwd
 display all the lines in the file /etc/passwd that do not contain the pattern bin

+#!/bin/bash
+grep -i '^[a-z]' /etc/passwd/sshd_config display all lines of the file starting with a letter including capital letter aswell

+#!/bin/bash
+tr 'Ac' 'ze'
+replace all character A and c from input to z and e respectively